 - Typical MOQ: 300 to 800 units per style for blazers and tailoring; 500+ for woven dresses

-- Best for: Brands focused on tailored, structured, higher-priced pieces.
+- Best for: Brands focused on tailored, structured, higher-priced pieces aimed at the €200+ retail tier.
 Less suited for basic jersey, streetwear graphics, or short knit runs.

 3. Confetil